 Free Science Video Lesson

 I want to send you a free video lesson so you and your child can try out Environmental Issues for Kids’ homeschool kindergarten science curriculum.
-This lesson is called Backyard Buddies, and in it I teach your child how to investigate the animals that are living around your home.
+This video is part of the Backyard Buddies lesson, and in it I teach your child how to investigate the animals that are living around your home.
 If you don’t have a backyard, you can still use this lesson because there will be animals near your home.

-Fill in your name and email address in the fields below, and I will send you the free Backyard Buddies video lesson right away!
+Fill in your name and email address in the fields below, and I will send you a free science video lesson and EI4K updates!